-... you are using Scrum as a process improvement.
-The Scrum Team must have effective Sprint Retrospectives and are Pop the Happy Bubble.
+...you are using Scrum as a process improvement.
+The Scrum Team must have effective Sprint Retrospectives and be willing to Pop the Happy Bubble.
 The basic Scrum mechanisms are in place, and you want to leverage Scrum to fulfill its vision of kaizen (see also Kaizen and Kaikaku):

 kai-zen (カイゼン) n. a Japanese business philosophy of continuous improvement of working practices, personal efficiency, etc. <ORIGIN> Japanese, literally ‘improvement’.

 Also see Toyota Kata.

 Only a small minority of Scrum teams make the paradigm shift to a radical new level of performance and ability to create value.
 This is because most teams fail to identify and remove impediments.
 Their work is not Done (see Definition of Done), their backlog is not Ready (see Definition of Ready), and the team does not self-organize to improve performance.

 Difficult impediments may require extremely focused efforts to remove.
 Working on many impediments at once often leads to a lot of work with little gain and can demoralize the team.

 Identify the single most important impediment at the Sprint Retrospective and remove it before the end of the next Sprint.
 To remove the top priority impediment, put it in the Sprint Backlog as a task with acceptance tests (see Testable Improvements) that will determine when it is Done.
 Then evaluate the state of the task in the Sprint Review like any other task.

 Focusing attention on the top priority impediment will have the side effect of the team self-organizing to remove other high-priority impediments as well, without losing focus on the highest-priority impediment.